 Science evidently plays a central role in the modern world.
 Every day we rely on science-based technology and the counsel of scientific experts on matters of public interest.
 Moreover, science informs our view of the world and of ourselves.
 To investigate how this situation came about, the present course covers over 2000 years of history of science and society.
 It provides a general overview of their complex interrelation, switching back and forth between often subtle and technical issues and major changes in worldviews, between the pondering minds of individual scientists and the cultural context in which they operated.
-Included among the subjects of the plenary lectures and seminars are: the birth of natural philosophy in ancient Greece, the assimilation of Aristotle in the Christian world of the Middle Ages, the Copernican revolution which profoundly altered our view of the universe, and the complex and often surprising roads of such formidable figures as Newton, Darwin and Einstein to their radically innovative theories.
+Included among the subjects are: the Aristotelian worldview, science in the Arabic world, the Copernican Revolution, Darwin’s theory of evolution, modern physics, and science and warfare.
 One of the major aims of this course is to go beyond the familiar myths of the history of science – e.g. the myth of the irresolvable conflict between science and religion, the myth of scientific discovery as a “eureka moment”, and the myth of the scientific method – and to learn about the complexities and contingencies of scientific practice and the interdependency of science and society.
 This is not only important for our understanding of the past, but equally so for our grip on the world of today.

-The student has a general picture of the different scientific worldviews throughout history.
+The student can characterize different scientific worldviews throughout history.

-The student can reflect on the relation between science and culture.
+The student can characterize the relation between science and culture.